anoniemerd/Chrony-NTP-Web-Interface-V2/README.md

 gunicorn --bind 0.0.0.0:5000 chrony_web:app

 If everything works, stop it with CTRL+C.

-🔧 5️⃣ Fix Sudo Permissions for Chrony
+5️⃣ Fix Sudo Permissions for Chrony

-To allow chronyc to run without requiring a password (fixing sudo: a password is required errors), follow these steps:
+By default, the chronyc command requires sudo, which systemd cannot provide interactively.
+To allow chronyc to run without requiring a password, follow these steps:

-    Open the sudo configuration:
+➤ Step 5.1: Open the sudo configuration

 sudo visudo

+➤ Step 5.2: Grant permission to run chronyc without a password

 Scroll to the bottom and add this line:

-<USERNAME> ALL=(ALL) NOPASSWD: /usr/bin/chronyc
+thijmen ALL=(ALL) NOPASSWD: /usr/bin/chronyc

-Replace <USERNAME> with the user running the Flask service.

-Save and exit (CTRL+X, Y, Enter).
+➤ Step 5.3: Save and exit

+Press CTRL+X, then Y, then Enter.

-Restart the service:
+➤ Step 5.4: Restart the service

 sudo systemctl daemon-reload
-    sudo systemctl restart chronyweb.service
-    sudo systemctl status chronyweb.service
+sudo systemctl restart chronyweb.service sudo systemctl status chronyweb.service

 6️⃣ Create a Systemd Service